A Basic Member pays annual dues and the benefits include the following:

-A Cryopreservation Member is a Member who has full legal and financial arrangements in effect for cryopreservation with Alcor.
-If you don’t yet have cryopreservation funding, you can still become an Alcor member for the listed benefits.
-To later become an Alcor Cryopreservation member is easy and surprisingly affordable, if you are in good health and eligible for life insurance, which will pay for your cryopreservation.
+A Cryopreservation Member has all of the above benefits and has full legal and financial arrangements in effect for cryopreservation with Alcor.
+To become an Alcor Cryopreservation member is easy and surprisingly affordable, if you are in good health and eligible for life insurance, which will pay for your cryopreservation.
 (If you are not insurable, other financial arrangements can be made.
 Please ask us for details.)

 Our fees are provided in the Required Costs page of our basic contract.
 The contract and other sign-up documents are available in the Alcor Membership Information section of the website so you can read them in advance.

 STEP BY STEP: HOW TO BECOME AN ALCOR MEMBER

-To ask questions or request an information package, contact:
+To ask questions or request an information package, request one here.

 Business hours are M-F 9-5 Mountain Standard Time